aio-libs/aiojobs/docs/quickstart.rst

 Next we waits for ``5`` seconds.
 Roughly half of scheduled jobs should be finished already but ``50`` jobs are still active.

-For closing them we calls ``await scheduler.close()``, the call sends :exc:`asyncio.CancelledError` into every non-closed job to stop it.
+For closing them we exit the context manager, which calls :meth:`aiojobs.Scheduler.wait_and_close`.
+This waits for a grace period to allow tasks to complete normally, then after a timeout it sends :exc:`asyncio.CancelledError` into every non-closed job to stop them.

+Alternatively, we could use :meth:`Scheduler.close` to immediately close/cancel the jobs.

 That's pretty much it.